nckstwrt/RetroAndroidShell/README.md

 Download the latest version from [Releases](https://github.com/nckstwrt/RetroAndroidShell/releases)

-These 2 files need to be placed on your device at /sdcard
+These files need to be placed on your device at /sdcard

 This folder will be the root of your accessible internal storage

+With ADB it would be `adb push run_socat_and_bftpd.sh /sdcard`(for all 3 files)

+With the device plugged in on Windows it would be copying to the root of "internal shared storage"

 ## Running

 On Retroid Devices you need to run the script via: Settings -> Handheld Settings -> Advanced -> Run script as root

 On Ayaneo Device you need to run the script via: AyaSettings -> Device -> Root Script

+Then run the script `run_socat_and_bftpd.sh` it will unpack `socat_install.tar.gz` to /data/local/tmp and then remove `socat_install.tar.gz`.
+The rooted socat shell (port 4444) and FTP (port 21) will then be running.

+Restarting the device will stop socat and bftpd running as well running `turnoff_socat_and_bftpd.sh` as root.

 ## Usage